US inflation reaches lowest point since February 2021, though some price pressures remain

 Inflation in the United States and many countries in Europe and Latin America surged in the economic recovery from the pandemic, as COVID closed factories and clogged supply chains.
 Russia's invasion of Ukraine worsened energy and food shortages, pushing inflation higher.
 It peaked at 9.1% in the U.S. in June 2022.

-Economists at Goldman Sachs project that core inflation will drop to 3% by December 2024.
+Economists at Goldman Sachs projected earlier this week that core inflation will drop to 3% by December 2024.
 And few analysts expect inflation to surge again unless conflicts in the Middle East worsen dramatically.

 Though higher prices have soured many Americans on the economy, wages and incomes are now rising faster than costs and should make it easier for households to adapt.
 Last month, the Census Bureau reported that inflation-adjusted median household incomes — the level at which half of households are above and half below — rose 4% in 2023, enough to return incomes back to their pre-pandemic peak.